oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-04-notebook_sdk.md

 ![](./images/notebook4.png)

 * Enter Notebook details: Select a name.
 Choose Intel Skylake VM.Standard2.2 as the shape.
 Set block storage to 50 GB.
 Select the subnet with Internet connectivity.
-(Select private subnet if you have use VCN Wizard to create VCN)
+(Select private subnet if you have used VCN Wizard to create VCN)

 ![](./images/notebook5.png)